Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Gannawarra, placing the area among the bottom 25% of areas assessed nationally

 Gannawarra averaged approximately 26 new dwelling approvals annually.
-Between financial years FY-21 and FY-25, a total of 134 homes were approved, with an additional 3 approved so far in FY-26.
-The average expected construction cost value for these dwellings was $320,000.
+Between FY-21 and FY-25134 homes were approved, with an additional 3 approved so far in FY-26.
+The average construction cost value of these new properties is $320,000.

-In the current financial year, commercial development approvals amount to $13.7 million.
-Compared to the Rest of Vic., Gannawarra exhibits moderately higher new home approvals, with 25.0% above the regional average per person over the past five years.
-All approved constructions have been detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+In the current financial year, commercial development approvals totalled $13.7 million.
+Compared to the Rest of Vic., Gannawarra has shown moderately higher new home approvals, with 25.0% above the regional average per person over the past five years.
+All newly constructed properties have been detached houses, maintaining the area's low density nature and attracting space-seeking buyers.

 Frequently Asked Questions - Development